Zola Dabula

-Lieutenant General Zola Dabula (born 1956) is a South African military officer, who served as the Surgeon General of the South African Military Health Service.
+Lieutenant General Zola Wiseman Songo Dabula (20 October 1956 – 4 June 2023) was a South African military officer, who served as the Surgeon General of the South African Military Health Service.

 Early life

 Zola Wiseman Songo Dabula was born in the former homeland of the Transkei in 1956.
 Having graduated from the University of Natal medical school, at the time reserved for black students, he returned to Umtata where he became involved in underground ANC structures.
 This led to his arrest, during which he shared a cell with an American priest Fr.
 Casimir Paulsen, both enduring torture at the hands of the apartheid regime.

 Military career

 With the dawn of democracy in South Africa Dabula integrated into the newly formed South African National Defence Force where he served in various roles, ultimately being appointed Surgeon General in 2019.

 As executive head of the SANDF Presidential Medical Unit, Dr. Dabula oversaw the healthcare of President Nelson Mandela.